baichen318/arch-explorer/artifacts/README.md

 We only list the main components here:

 ```
-├── algo
+├── algo                             # DEG related data structures and algorithms (Sec.
+4)
 ├── artifacts                        # main directory for MICRO 2023 AE reviewers to reproduce results
-├── baseline                         # baselines used in our papers
+├── baseline                         # baselines used in our papers (Sec.
+2, Sec.
+5 and Sec.
+6)
 │     ├── adaboost
 │     ├── archranker
 │     ├── boom_explorer
 │     └── calipers
-├── funcs
+├── funcs                            # utilities used by our algorithms (Sec.
+4)
 │     ├── dataset_generation.py
 │     ├── design
 │     ├── initialize.py
 │     ├── sim
 │     └── simulation.py
-├── infras
+├── infras                           # underlying infrastructures arch-explorer builds on top of (Sec.
+4)
 │     ├── calipers
 │     ├── deg
 │     ├── gem5-research
 │     ├── gem5-research-calipers
 │     ├── mcpat-research
 ├── LICENSE
-├── main
+├── main                             # entrypoint of arch-explorer
 │     ├── configs
 │     └── main.py
-├── tools
 ```
 `algo`, `artifacts`, `baseline`, `funcs` are directories that we heavily develop and maintain/depend on.